 Observing nature, you may sometimes feel that things are not what they should be.
 Yet, eventually you recognize how nature too, turns back to regenerate, rather than always displaying obvious forward growth.
 Even while you are open to growth, turning back is also a pathway forward.
 “The sheerest whiteness seems sullied.
 The great vessel takes long to complete.”
 The great vessel holds your Te as you travel through the river of life.

-Line 1 Hiding the tail from danger = do not undertake anything.
+Hiding the tail from danger = do not undertake anything.
 Changes to (13) Fellowship.
 An animal hides its tail in an act of submission but that type of compromise can only leave you vulnerable to attack.
-You may need to step back and view your life from a distance because you may be too embroiled in it.
+You may need to step back and view your life from a distance because you may be too embroiled in what is unfolding.
 You may be living the tone and texture of your thoughts rather than seeing what is there for you.
 Because you are not too deep into the situation, you can calmly withdraw avoiding danger.
-Don’t trade integrity for a quick solution but don’t assume that your perception of difficulty is real.
-People are there for you although you may not see this right now.
+Don’t trade integrity for a quick solution but don't assume that your perception of difficulty is real.
+People are there for you although you may not realize this right now.

 Held fast with yellow ox hide = no one can tear it loose.
 Changes to (44) Coming to Meet.
 This line shows a powerful will, which can be helpful if it represents you.
 However, another may be willfully blocking any sort of connection.
 Coming to Meet can show projection which colors the present with an overlay of the past.
 The situation is emotionally charged, but you are holding tightly to your integrity and can succeed.
 Knowing that there is something valuable to be achieved, you are correct in holding fast to your desire.
 By examining how you approach a sense of danger and why, you will learn much about ego, compassion and transformation.
 Nothing anyone says or does should ever make or break your day.
 If you feel compelled to take action, do it from a sense of integrity, honesty and compassion.